McDegens-DAO/mcstatus/README.md

 • Any other status returned should be gracefully handled as an error.

-• Program errors are captured and returned.
+• Program errors return "program error!" but could also return error details with minimal modification.